 The District must ensure that its activities are in compliance with all applicable federal, state, and local environmental laws and regulations.
 Non-compliance with environmental laws and regulations can impact the District's ability to carry out its groundwater conservation mission.
-To achieve compliance, the District established its environmental program Environmental Planning and Conservation Department (EPCD) was established in FY 2011-12.
-The program has specific components .
-The tspecific That responsibilities of the EPCD are unique and require policy guidelines by the Board of Directors concerning the allocation of costs to the zones established by the Board, in conjunction with the levying of groundwater charges.
-The majority of the environmental program department's workload is is centered on compliance with the federal ESA.
+To achieve compliance, the District established its environmental program in FY 2011-12.
+The program has specific components that require policy guidelines by the Board of Directors concerning the allocation of costs to the zones established by the Board, in conjunction with the levying of groundwater charges.
+The majority of the environmental program is centered on compliance with the federal ESA.
 In 1997, the southern California steelhead was listed as endangered under the ESA.
 This resulted in the District needing to ensure that its current and future activities, including the operations of the Santa Felicia Project and the Freeman Diversion, are in compliance with the ESA.
 To do this, the District is faced with, among other things, making operational changes at both facilities, developing and implementing numerous studies, and modifying the facilities and habitat for the benefit of steelhead.
 In addition to southern California steelhead, the District's activities could potentially affect other sensitive species and habitats that are protected under various federal, state, and local laws and regulations.
-Compliance with the ESA and other environmental mandates is and will continue to have fiscal impacts for the District, particularly ion the Water Conservation Activities Fund - Zone A (included in the General/Water Conservation Fund) and the Freeman Fund - Zone B.
+Compliance with the ESA and other environmental mandates is and will continue to have fiscal impacts for the District, particularly in the Water Conservation Activities Fund - Zone A (included in the General/Water Conservation Fund) and the Freeman Fund - Zone B.

 Water Conservation Activities Fund (Zone A) - The Water Conservation Activities Fund - Zone A, covers expenditures directly related to the District's statutory responsibilities and authorities including, but not limited to, activities, facilities and operations that benefit, or are performed on behalf of, all customers within the District's entire service area.
-The Water Conservation groundwater extraction charges, water delivery charges and investment earnings are the major funding sources for the Water Conservation Activities Fund and are used primarily to pay for water conservation activities including but not limited to various spreading ponds, canals, pipelines and groundwater recharge facilities, engineering services, debt service, Santa Felicia Dam operational and maintenance expenses, groundwater management and capital improvements associated with the Santa Felicia Dam and Piru Diversion.
-The Water Conservation Fund groundwater extraction charge and the District-wide in lieu of replenishment (water-delivery) charge2S are-is collected from customers within the District's Zone A, which encompasses the entire District.
+The Water Conservation groundwater extraction charges, water delivery charges and investment earnings are the major funding sources for the Water Conservation Activities Fund and are used primarily to pay for water conservation activities including but not limited to various canals, pipelines and groundwater recharge facilities, engineering services, debt service, Santa Felicia Dam operational and maintenance expenses, groundwater management and capital improvements associated with the Santa Felicia Dam and Piru Diversion.
+The Water Conservation Fund groundwater extraction charge and the District-wide in lieu of replenishment (water delivery) charges are collected from customers within the District's Zone A, which encompasses the entire District.